Learn how Green Energy can increase your lifespan

-Health concerns of Climate change
+Health concerns about Climate change

-Bernstein, a pediatrician at Harvard Medical School and an expert in the research of the negative influence of climate change on human health, explained that even a tiny global temperature change could prompt detrimental consequences on humans.
+Bernstein, a pediatrician at Harvard Medical School and an expert in the research of the negative influence of climate change on human health, explained that even a tiny global temperature change could prompt detrimental consequences for humans.
 The results include flooding, heatwave, rising sea level, interruption in the food supply, and most fundamentally, an increase in infectious diseases.

 Global warming is caused by our poor and neglectful power supply choices for daily use.

 Yet, the life-and-death consequences of climate change on human health include rising temperatures, rising sea levels, and increased precipitation.
 We will explore their effects separately.